 - Spinal Fusion: This procedure is done in cases of instability and involves joining the bones together with screws or bone grafts to provide spinal stability.
 It may be combined with laminectomy surgery.
 The surgery lasts several hours and can be done using one of two methods.
 Bone is removed from elsewhere in the body or obtained from a bone bank.
 This bone is used to create a bridge between vertebrae and stimulates the growth of new bone.
 Metal implants are secured to the vertebrae to hold them together until new bone grows between them.

-After spine surgery, a prescription of walking and strengthening exercises for the lower back and abdomen will help stabilize the spine.
+After minimally invasive spine surgery, a prescription of walking and strengthening exercises for the lower back and abdomen will help stabilize the spine.
+The benefits of minimally invasive spine surgery includes faster recovery time, less pain, earlier mobilization, shorter hospital stay, less blood loss during surgery and a lower infection rate when compared to open spine surgery.